 As part of the study, researchers found that the underinsured behave a lot like the uninsured when it comes to medical care.
 That is, they often don’t visit the doctor, don’t fill prescriptions, and don’t undergo preventive checkups and lab tests.
 Even when they go without preventive care and necessary prescriptions, many of the undersinsured are still unable to cover all their medical expenses.

-- In a study completed by the Commonwealth Fund, 45 percent of the adults in the survey reported that they had a hard time paying their bills, even with health insurance, and had been contacted by a collection agency or had to change their way of life in an effort to pay their medical bills.
+- In a study completed by the Commonwealth Fund, in 2012, 41 percent of the adults (2 of 5 adults, or an estimated 75 million people) reported that they had a hard time paying their bills, even with health insurance, and had been contacted by a collection agency or had to change their way of life in an effort to pay their medical bills.

 - Approximately 50 percent of personal bankruptcies are due to medical expenses.
 (Source: Health Affairs)